wp-plugins/scrapeazon/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.1.0 =
+* Added support for the automatic detection of HTTPS sites.

 = 1.0.9 =
 * Added support for Amazon China and India API calls.